andrewcargill/sawmillgo/README.md

 ### Projects
 Projects are used to manage the status of items within the system.
 An item can be marked as 'available,' 'reserved,' or 'sold,' with its status automatically updated based on the associated project's status.
 Note: It is not necessary to have a project in order to use the system.
 However, projects are designated to manage either ONLY verified or unverified items, as verified reports are generated through projects.

+### Tree Ages (Coming Soon)
+Allows you to set a list of age ranges for trees that you remove from the forest (For example 20-50 years, 50-70 years).
+This restriction will enable the filtering and searching tree stocks by age.

 ## 3. User Interface